Who Does What on Your Healthcare Team

 When your child is admitted to the hospital, your child's regular doctor asks the hospitalist to care for your child.
 The hospitalist develops the initial plan of care, discusses it with your child's doctor at the time of admission, and then is responsible for managing your child's care during the rest of hospitalization.
 Learn more about Hospitalists.

 The residents are fully qualified, licensed physicians who have graduated from medical school and have come to Golisano Children’s Hospital for advanced training in pediatrics.
 Resident physicians write orders and make decisions related to your child’s care under the direct supervision of the attending physician.
+Residents in critial care units are under the direct supervision of the fellow and attending intensivist.

 - Medical Students